 Accessing multiple blockchains and decentralized applications typically requires downloading complicated software specific to each blockchain and requires configuration decisions executed by technically skilled specialists.
 Methods of storing and leveraging digital assets are fragmented across multiple platforms compared to a traditional single hub.
 As a result, blockchain technology has a reputation of being difficult to access and use, and many of the current options for managing digital assets do not provide integrated or seamless solutions.
-Exodus and the asset exchanges we compete with allow users to access multiple blockchains through the exchanges' platform.
+Exodus and the API Providers with contract with allow users to access multiple blockchains through the API Providers' platform.